 Now that you've directed ideas, requests and pieces of feedback into your Insights board from various sources, you have a single, centralized, searchable repository.
 Nice work!
 By investing the time into processing your notes - that is, linking relevant snippets to relevant feature ideas - your team will always prioritize the right features and design solutions that solve user needs.

-Read on for some techniques you can adopt to streamline your note processing workflows and get to inbox zero! ✅
+Read on for some techniques you can adopt to streamline your note processing workflows! ✅

 In this article: